Shīʿa Islam: History and Doctrines / Ayatullāh Jaʿfar Subḥānī

 Having seen the material, the Prophet said: ‘May God bestow happiness on those whose living stuff is mostly pottery.’
 (Biḥār al-Anwār)

 The marriage gift for Fāṭima amounted to 500 dirhams.
-(Wasāʾil al-Shīʿa) This marriage set an example for others to follow, as there are always young men who avoid marriage because they think they cannot afford it and there are young women who demand too much expense.
+(Wasāʾil al-Shīʿa) This marriage set an example for others to follow, as there are always young people who avoid marriage because they think they cannot afford it due to too much expense.
 Married life should be made pleasant by kindness and faithfulness; expensive dowries and lavish gifts do not guarantee a happy life.
-It is unfortunate to see in the present time that the bride’s parents sometimes impose heavy demands on their future son-in-law in a bid to guarantee their daughter’s stability and keep her husband from straying.
+It is unfortunate to see in the present time that some people believe imposing heavy demands in a bid to guarantee stability within future marriage.
 But that is no remedy; the real solution is to ensure that our youths are morally virtuous and, for this, certain cultural and social practices should be supported.

 Fāṭima’s wedding ceremony